 Eczema (Dermatitis)

-Eczema, or dermatitis, is a general term we use for rashes where the skin appears red, dry, scaly, and itchy.
-This condition can be caused by inherited issues with the skin, environmental factors, or underlying medical conditions.
-Dermatitis can severely disrupt our daily lives due to its annoying itch, uncomfortable appearance, and feel, and it can even cause sleep problems.
-Fortunately, we have many tools to improve the skin function, decrease itching, reduce infection, and help manage the condition.
-With a consultation at our Burr Ridge or Plainfield dermatology offices, we can determine which type of eczema you have and develop a treatment plan utilizing therapies that work for your lifestyle.
+Eczema, or dermatitis, can severely disrupt our daily lives due to its annoying itch, uncomfortable appearance, and feel, and it can even cause sleep problems.
+Fortunately, we have many tools to improve skin function, decrease itching, reduce infection, and help manage the condition.
+At Burt & Will Plastic Surgery and Dermatology, we will spend time with you to get to know your struggles with your skin and find a solution.
+With a consultation at our Burr Ridge or Plainfield dermatology offices, we will determine which type of eczema you have and develop an eczema treatment plan utilizing therapies that work with your lifestyle.

 Eczema Symptoms